 It’s a hands-on method with no body rotation, Zellar said.
 Instead, she will study a patient’s posture, check their spine with a device that detects heat and inflammation, feeling the position of the spine, watching the patient move, and using an x-ray to visualize the structure of the spine.
-The x-ray uses a minimum amount of radiation to create a digital picture of the spine, revealing where and how the bones are misaligned.
+The x-ray, which may be linked with a medical imaging platform, uses a minimum amount of radiation to create a digital picture of the spine, revealing where and how the bones are misaligned.

 “A lot of people have actually never seen their spine,” Zellar said.